lesarmiento37/leos-pizza/README.md

 As the load increased and CPU usage exceeded 50%, the HPA started to incrementally scale up the pods.
 The autoscaler continued scaling up the pods until it reached the maximum configured limit of 10 replicas.

-The number of replicas change:
+The number of replicas has changed.

 ![image](https://github.com/user-attachments/assets/7227544a-5204-4d2a-84a4-5d647a3c22d0)
 The hpa metrics:

 ![image](https://github.com/user-attachments/assets/8f7b88e9-20b0-41a3-9d31-04d2be6d8ef3)

-After the test the load tasks are stopped and the number of replicas return to 1:
+After the workload-generating tasks were stopped, it is evident that the HPA returns to its initial charge of a pod.

 ![image](https://github.com/user-attachments/assets/93ab5a00-6a10-40a6-878f-d0b9475a0f1a)